A tribute to the Augustinians’ legacy of caring for a unique documentary heritage

 In each House, there will be a vaulted cabinet with an iron door, to which the Superior and Custodian will have a key; where the Archives will be kept and locked by three keys, where Monastery’s important papers will be kept.

-These records bear witness to the world’s first female missionaries’ adventures and dedication, the first ones to cross the ocean to share their faith in God’s love by caring for the sick.
+These records bear witness to the world’s first female missionaries’ adventures and dedication.
+The first ones to cross the ocean to share their faith in God’s love by caring for the sick.
 This mission would continue over more than three centuries with the foundation of 12 hospitals in territories that had hardly been explored at the time.

 The function of archivist within the community

 Each monastery has always entrusted a Sister in the function of archivist.
 The registers, letters, deeds and plans have been skilfully and respectably kept in remarkable condition.
 The devotion and duty enshrined in the Constitutions undoubtedly ensure the authenticity of the document collection found today at Le Monastère des Augustines Archives Centre.
-The importance that the Augustinians accorded to archives from the very beginning allows us, today, to possess of an invaluable treasure, one of the largest private collections in Canada.
+The importance that the Augustinians accorded to archives from the very beginning allows us, today, to possess of an invaluable treasure.
+One of the largest private collections in Canada.

 A duty of remembrance for the benefit of future generations

 In the eyes of the Augustinians, all these documents represent the privileged witnesses of their work.
 Their preservation is a duty of remembrance of their predecessors for the benefit of future generations.
 The Sisters have always paid great attention to the preservation of documents.
 During tragic events, such as the fire at the Hôtel-Dieu de Québec in 1755 or the bombardment of the Conquest in 1759, they were able to preserve the most important documents.
-Archival documents, whether they are textual documents like correspondence or old registers, photographs, sound and visual archives, plans or maps, tell a total story that touches upon all aspects of the Sisters’ history, but also that of society in areas such as care, finances, food, spirituality, entertainment, etc. There is something for everyone!
+Archival documents, whether they are textual documents like correspondence or old registers, photographs, sound and visual archives, plans or maps, tell a total story.
+This story touches upon all aspects of the Sisters’ history, but also that of society in areas such as care, finances, food, spirituality, entertainment, etc. There is something for everyone!

 In addition to keeping their documents, the Augustinians took up the pen to record their history.
 The first Annals of the Hôtel-Dieu de Québec, which recounted the events that took place between 1636 and 1716, began a tradition that would never be interrupted in the history of all the Augustinian monasteries-hospitals: the daily recording of their history.
 Even today, an annalist is appointed from among the Sisters to continue this tradition.